-Description: Homestead Purple Verbena has a new member in it’s family, Homestead Red.
-This verbena, like the purple, is the most cold hardy verbena out there.
-In the South, the bright red bloom clusters can start as early as March and continue into the fall until the first frost.
+Homestead Red Verbena, like Homestead Purple, is one of the most cold hardy verbena out there.
+In the South, the 3 inch, bright red bloom clusters can start as early as March and continue into the fall until the first frost.
 According to one source, this plant can spread up to 6 feet.
 Others didn’t seem quite as optimistic.
 If this is the case and it starts taking over, simply keep it cut back to the size that you desire.
+Trimming the longer stems will cause a flush of new growth.
+Keeping the spent blooms cut will help promote more bloom clusters.

 Spacing: Plant 12″ to 16″ apart.